-ACTIONS FOR CONSIDERATION: Staff recommends the Planning Commission take the following actions:
+ACTIONS FOR CONSIDERATION: Staff recommends the Development Review Committee take the following actions:

-- I. After review and consideration, staff has prepared an initial study for the project and subsequent Mitigated Negative Declaration and Mitigation Monitoring Plan pursuant to California Environmental Quality Act (CEQA) Section 15070 (b)(1) (DECISION TO PREPARE A NEGATIVE DECLARATION). - II.
-Approve Tentative Subdivision Tract Map TSTM 2022-0009 subject to the conditions below, or as may be modified at the public hearing, making the findings made in the Staff Report, pursuant to County of Yuba Title XI Section 11.40.040.
+- I. After review and consideration, staff has prepared an initial study for the project and subsequent Mitigated Negative Declaration and Mitigation Monitoring Plan pursuant to California Environmental Quality Act (CEQA) Section 15070 (b)(1) (DECISION TO PREPARE A MITIGATED NEGATIVE DECLARATION). - II.
+Approve Tentative Parcel Map TPM-23-0002 subject to the conditions below, or as may be modified at the public hearing, making the findings made in the Staff Report, pursuant to County of Yuba Title XI Sections 11.40.040.

-GENERAL CONDITIONS:
+GENERAL CONDITIONS

-- 1) Unless specifically provided otherwise herein or by law, each condition of these Conditions of Approval shall be completed to the satisfaction of the County prior to filing of the Final Map. - As a condition for project approval, Owner or an agent of Owner acceptable to County shall defend, indemnify, and hold harmless the County and its agents, officers, and employees from any claim, action, or proceeding, against the County or its agents, officers, and employees; including all costs, attorneys' fees, expenses, and liabilities incurred in the defense of such claim, action, or proceeding to attack, set aside, void or annul an approval by the County, Planning Commission, Development Review Committee, or other County advisory agency, appeal board, or legislative body concerning the conditional use permit.
-County shall promptly notify owner of any such claim, action, or proceeding and shall cooperate fully in the defense of said claim, action, or proceeding. - 3) Owner(s), Owner's agent(s) or Applicant shall comply with all applicable federal, state, and local laws, ordinances, and regulations including the requirements provided by the Subdivision Map Act (Government Code Section 66410 and following) and Chapter 11.15 of the Yuba County Ordinance Code. - 4) Unless specifically provided otherwise herein, all references to the Final Map, Final Maps, or to the Final Subdivision Map contained herein shall also mean a map or maps prepared for recordation of each phase of development if the project is to be phased. - Notwithstanding the provisions of any other of these Conditions of Approval, this map cannot be recorded until expiration of the 10-day appeal period which begins the day following the date of approval.
-The expiration date of the appeal period is May 1, 2023 at 5:00 p.m. - This tentative map shall expire 36 months from the effective date of approval unless extended pursuant to Chapter 11 of the Yuba County Ordinance Code.
+- As a condition for project approval, Owner or an agent of Owner acceptable to County shall defend, indemnify, and hold harmless the County and its agents, officers, and employees from any claim, action, or proceeding, against the County or its agents, officers, and employees; including all costs, attorneys' fees, expenses, and liabilities incurred in the defense of such claim, action, or proceeding to attack, set aside, void or annul an approval by the County, Planning Commission, Development Review Committee, or other County advisory agency, appeal board, or legislative body concerning the tentative parcel map.
+County shall promptly notify owner of any such claim, action, or proceeding and shall cooperate fully in the defense of said claim, action, or proceeding. - Owner(s), Owner's agent(s) or Applicant shall comply with all applicable federal, state, and local laws, ordinances, and regulations, including the requirements provided by Chapter 11 of the Yuba County Development Code. - 3) Unless specifically provided otherwise herein or by law, each condition of these Conditions of Approval shall be completed to the satisfaction of the County prior to filing of the Final Map. - 4) Unless specifically provided otherwise herein, all references to the Final Map, Final Maps, or to the Final Subdivision Map contained herein shall also mean a map or maps prepared for recordation of each phase of development if the project is to be phased. - This tentative parcel map may be effectuated at the end of the ten (10) appeal period which is January 15, 2024.
+Tentative Parcel Map TPM-23-0002 shall be designed in substantial conformance with the approved tentative map (Attachment 1) filed with the Community Development & Services Agency and as conditioned or modified below.
+Minor modifications to final configuration of the Final Map may be approved by the Community Development & Services Agency Director; however, the number of parcels shall not exceed that shown on the approved tentative map. - This tentative parcel map shall expire 36 months from the date of approval on January 4, 2027, unless extended pursuant to Chapter 11.40.050 of the Yuba County Development Code. - 7) Unless specifically provided otherwise herein or by law, each condition of these Conditions of Approval shall be completed to the satisfaction of the County.
+Failure to comply with this provision may be used as grounds for revocation of this permit.